nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. EstateEase processes the add (UC01) or delete (UC03) command and updates the address book accordingly.
 2. EstateEase attempts to update the JSON file accordingly.
 3. EstateEase successfully updates the JSON file.

     Use case ends.

 **Extensions**

 * 2a.
 EstateEase is unable to write to the JSON file due to file permission issue.
     * 2a1.
 EstateEase shows error message regarding the insufficient file permission to the user.

       Use case ends.

 * 2b.
 EstateEase is unable to write to the JSON file due to some IOException.
     * 2b1.
 EstateEase shows error message regarding the IOException to the user.
       Use case ends.

-**Use case: UC06 - Exit Application**
+**Use case: UC08 - Search a contact**

 **MSS:**

-1. User enters the 'exit' command.
-2. EstateEase immediately closes the application.
+1.

+    Use case ends.

 **Extensions**

-* 1a.
-User enters an unrecognized command.
-    * 1a1.
-EstateEase displays a message "Unknown command".
+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+EstateEase shows an error message.

-      Use case resumes from the previous step.
+      Use case resumes at step 2.

-**Use case: UC07 - Linking Buyers to Sellers**
+**Use case: UC09 - View a home-buyer's requirements**

 **MSS:**

-1. User initiates the process of linking a buyer to sellers for a specific property.
+1. User enters the command to view the specific buyer's requirements.
-2. EstateEase validates the provided property information, buyer ID, and seller ID.
-3. EstateEase proceeds to link the buyer to the specified seller(s) for the given property.
+2. EstateEase processes the view command with home-buyer as filter.
+3. EstateEase displays the home-buyer's requirements.
-4. Use case ends.
+   Use case ends.

 **Extensions**

-* 1a.
-User provides invalid input for linking.
+* 2a.
+EstateEase detects an invalid name.
-    * 1a1.
-EstateEase displays an error message indicating the issue with the input.
+    *   2a1.
+EstateEase shows an error message regarding an invalid entry.
         Use case ends.
+* 2b.
+Command does not match EstateEase's registered command spelling.
+    *   2b1.
+EstateEase shows an error message regarding an invalid command.
+        Use case ends.

-**Use case: UC08 - Adding Notes about Clients**
+**Use case: UC10 - View a home-seller's properties**

 **MSS:**

-1. User enters a remark regarding a client.
+1. User enters the command to view the specific seller's requirements.
-2. EstateEase adds the provided remark to the client identified by the specified index.
+2. EstateEase processes the view command with home-seller as filter.
+3. EstateEase displays the home-seller's requirements.
-3. Use case ends.
+   Use case ends.

 **Extensions**

-* 1a.
-User enters an invalid index or remark format.
+* 2a.
+EstateEase detects an invalid name.
-    * 1a1.
-EstateEase displays an error message indicating the invalid input.
+    * 2a1.
+EstateEase shows an error message regarding an invalid entry.
       Use case ends.
+* 2b.
+Command does not match EstateEase's registered command spelling.
+    * 2b1.
+EstateEase shows an error message regarding an invalid command.
+      Use case ends.

-**Use case: UC09 - Edit contacts**
+**Use case: UC11 - Edit contact details**

 **MSS:**